 Distance: 2.3 miles (3.7 km) loop trail.
 Elevation gain is only 82 feet.

 Description: This is an easy, flat hike.
 You’ll find the trailhead 2.5 miles past the Fishing Bridge Visitor’s Center as you head east towards Cody, Wyoming.

 Take a breather on the beach (or wade in the lake) before heading back through a peaceful forest of lodgepole pines.
 Breathe in the sound of silence.

 Don’t forget to pack bear spray!

 It’s illegal to carry bear spray on a plane, but if you’re driving, you can buy some on Amazon here.
-Typically, it’s available within the park for $$$, but not in 2020.
+Or get some in the park.

 Wondering what else to pack?
 Check out my list of Yellowstone essentials.